canuhong/canuhong.github.io/_posts/2021-02-18-hello-world.md

 ![](/images/reverie-demo.png)

-**I'm not going to delete any of the template posts, because I might have to look back at those in the future to make my posts**
+**I'm not going to delete any of the template posts (at least not for a while), because I might have to look back at those in the future to make my posts**

 <div style="text-align: center;">
  <script async type="text/javascript" src="//cdn.carbonads.com/carbon.js?serve=CE7D6KJY&placement=wwwamitmerchantcom" id="_carbonads_js"></script>
 </div>

-## License

-MIT